-- Making relaxation a family activity can help your child feel more comfortable and use their relaxation skills more consistently.
-Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, you can point out to your child times when you can use guided imagery in your own life to feelbetter (e.g., "What a busy day!
-I need to take a mini vacation to my relaxing place!"). - If you notice your child looking anxious before or during an activity, you can also suggest they try guided imagery to see if it makes them feel better.
+- Making relaxation a family activity can help your teen feel more comfortable and use their relaxation skills more consistently.
+Go over the skills with your teen, then let them lead the way.
+Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, you can point out to your teen times when you can use guided imagery in your own life to feel better (e.g., "What a busy day!
+I need to take a mini vacation to my relaxing place!"). - If you notice your teen looking anxious before or during an activity, you can also suggest they try guided imagery to see if it makes them feel better.